AICPA University Program in Forensic Accounting

 AICPA Forensic Accounting Program Designed for Accounting Students

 The AICPA forensic accounting program for accounting students is designed to be a 3-credit hour course that systematically introduces the essentials of all the major topics of forensic accounting, detailing the engagement process and professional opportunities.
-It covers the business valuation body of knowledge that aligns with the CFF Exam and builds off the CPA body of knowledge.
+It covers the financial forensics body of knowledge that aligns with the CFF Exam and builds off the CPA body of knowledge.

 NOTE: Under the UAA Rules (5-2), this course may count towards the accounting hours to meet the CPA requirement.